Kuke666/pdsnd_github/README.md

 bikeshare.py

 ### Credits
-Created by Lukas Dubsik,forked from repository pdsnd_github created by SudKul
+Created by Kuke666, forked from repository pdsnd_github created by SudKul